How to Make Instant Pot Dinner Rolls

 Would you believe me if I said you can go from ingredients to hot, crusty, delicious dinner rolls in 2 hours.
 That’s it!
 2 hours!
 The process for these Instant Pot Dinner Rolls is sped up by the Instant Pot proofing the dough for you!

-The instant pot dinner rolls are on a cutting board with olive oil
+The Instant Pot dinner rolls are on a long basket.

 Using my Instant Pot to proof dough has become one of my favorite things to do!
 It cuts the time in half, if not more!
 You can go from just a few ingredients to perfect rolls in less than two hours.